Breeders needn’t always look to Europe to find top-quality stallions – we take a look at some of the best stallions in Britain at the moment…

 Murka’s Gem (Good Twist x Noble Jay)

-This 10-year-old stallion is a hugely exciting clone of one of the most successful showjumpers of all time, Gem Twist — a double Olympic silver medallist and winner of more than €800,000 in prize money.
+This 11-year-old is one of the most interesting stallions in Britain, being the clone of one of the most successful showjumpers of all time, Gem Twist — a double Olympic silver medallist and winner of more than €800,000 in prize money.
 The full thoroughbred Murka’s Gem boasts an identical genetic profile to Gem Twist and, although he will not compete himself, he has shown himself to be a talented, careful jumper with a great work ethic.

 Stud fee: £800+VAT stallionai.co.uk